 Dr. Karen Whitham

-Associate Dean, DNP and IMT Programs
+Associate Dean, Nursing and Healthcare Programs

-Dr. Karen Whitham is the associate dean of DNP and IMT programs at American Sentinel University.
+Dr. Karen Whitham is the associate dean of nursing and healthcare programs at American Sentinel University.
 Previously, she was the assistant dean of undergraduate nursing programs and before that a member of the nursing faculty at Rasmussen College.
 Dr. Whitham has held various roles at Kaplan University, including Director of Pre-licensure Initiatives, practical nursing professor, clinical coordinator and adjunct online nursing professor.
 She worked as a staff nurse on a medical/surgical/telemetry unit at Mercy Medical Center in Des Moines, Iowa, where she also was a clinical instructor in the College of Health Sciences.